Edited by John David Oct 2021

 I was so enchanted by Bhagavan’s words that I copied all of the notes the Major had made as contained in the said sheets, and not merely the portions pertaining to Samadhi.
 I have faithfully reproduced those very notes here, though they certainly extend beyond the scope of the conversations that took place at the Hall on this date, since I am confident the gentle reader will welcome any opportunity not to miss the Master’s words.

-Whilst compiling this manuscript I wondered if I might convert these short hints into sentences; then I decided against it because I myself was not present when these statements were made by the Sage, and therefore, in the interest of preservation of authenticity, it struck me that it might be a better idea to leave them in their original, terse, pithy form.
+Whilst compiling this manuscript I wondered if I might convert these short hints into sentences; then I decided against it because I myself was not present when these statements were made by the Sage, and therefore, in the interest of preservation of authenticity, it struck me that it might be a better idea to leave them in their original, precise, concise form.
+I do not think any of the Master’s devotees would encounter any difficulty in ingesting, digesting, and assimilating these quick, penetrating bites of wisdom.

 Correct vichara is confirmed when Aham Sphurana shines forth spontaneously, unmistakably felt as direct experience of the Self.